globaldatanet/marketplace-automation/README.md

 ![Architecture](./static/marketplacesubscription.png "Architecture")

-:warning: The API is currently very slow - when i was  adding removing around 20 Accounts it was already taking 2-3 hours.
+⚠️ The API is currently very slow - when i was  adding removing around 20 Accounts it was already taking 2-3 hours.

+ℹ️ - You cannot share a License which is already existing in the target account.
 ### Update Trigger

 - TagResource: Will trigger an update of one account only.
 Python will grab the specific changed parameter for Licence Management from the requestParameters of the presented CloudTrail event.